Manikanta18/Manikanta18/README.md

 Here are some ideas to get you started:

 - 🗼 Living in **Mississauga, Canada
-- 👨‍💻 Currently Working as Freelancer at Global ERP
+- 👨‍💻 Currently Working as Full-stack Developer at Global ERP
 - ✈️ Open to Remote Job Opportunities 🍻

 <br/>